 Most car rentals offer manual cars, with a couple of automatic options at almost twice the price.
 Roads are narrow, sometimes along cliffs, and you have to look out for careless drivers who don’t follow the speed limit.

-The police in Croatia do not need “probable” cause to pull you over.
-They may perform random drink driving checks and Croatia has a zero tolerance for drinking and driving if you are under 24, and the limit is 0.05% of alcohol if you are over 24.
+The police in Croatia do not need probable cause to pull you over.
+They may perform random drink driving checks and Croatia has a zero-tolerance attitude to drinking and driving if you are under 24, and the limit is 0.05% of alcohol if you are over 24.

 Croatia is an ideal destination for adventure travelers.
 It is critical that travelers follow a few common-sense safety precautions while enjoying any adventure activities.